Internet companies report biggest-ever denial of service operation

 The firms urged companies to update their web servers to ensure that they do not remain vulnerable.

-None of the three companies said who was responsible for the denial of service attacks, which have historically been difficult to attribute.
+None of the three companies said who was responsible for the denial of service attacks, which have historically been difficult to pin down.

+If cleverly aimed and not successfully countered, such attacks can lead to widespread disruption.
+In 2016, an attack attributed to the "Mirai" network of hijacked devices hit domain name service Dyn, disrupting a swathe of high profile websites.

+The U.S. government's cybersecurity watchdog, CISA, did not immediately return a message seeking comment.

 (Reporting by Raphael Satter Editing by Sandra Maler)